louis-tru/quark/docs/CURRENT_WORK.md

 coverage/composition, dispatch shape, buffer upload/reuse, and reducing CPU-to-GPU synchronization.

+The Metal coverage kernel now uses one `16 * sampleGrid`-thread group per 16x16
+tile.
+Each thread computes one complete Y-sample row, evaluating every relevant edge only once and producing a 64-bit inside mask.
+After one threadgroup barrier, the same threads cooperatively merge and write all tile pixels.
+This removes per-pixel repeated edge traversal without requiring atomics or subgroup-shuffle support, and the mapping supports sample grids 1, 2, and 4.

 The ObjC++ prototype passed a focused syntax check.
 Direct command-line Metal shader compilation was unavailable in the assistant sandbox because `xcrun` could not locate the separately installed Metal Toolchain; validate the visual